Ring Engineering RailPro Frequently Asked Questions

 Is the locomotive sound quality as good as the best DCC suppliers?

 YES.
 It will be one of our highest priorities to make more locomotive sounds available for download from our Internet site.
-Currently we have available Steam Engine sounds and Diesel Engine sounds including the EMD 645 non-turbo and EMD 710.
-Also available now is a sound for the GTLE turbine locomotive.
-Further, we have recordings for the GEVO, GE 7FDL-16, EMD 645-16 turbo and EMD 645-20!
-We plan to have all these prime mover sounds available to update your locomotive modules soon.
+Currently we have available Steam Engine sounds and Diesel Engine sounds including the Alco 539, Alco 251, EMD 645 non-turbo, EMD 645-16 turbo, EMD 710, EMD 710ACE, GE 7FDL-16, EMD 645-20, EMD 567, GEVO and GTLE turbine.
 This is enough prime movers to cover most of the locomotives in operation today.
-Of course we will continue to add more.
+We have good source recordings for Teir4, Baldwin 606, and sounds for a Shay so these are likely to be some of the next sounds available .
+We also have several horns, whistles, bells, and other sounds.
+We will continually add new sounds.

 Does Ring Engineering plan to offer more Light Effect